masonclouse/categorical-sectional/readme.md

 Not being able to fetch a weather report is not considered a fatal error if other data can be obtained.
 Any airport that had issues fetching weather will be listed, and may simply be temporarily down.

+## Misc Files (in order of usefulness)

+### misc/assign_airport_leds.py

+Running this will illuminate one LED at a time, and prompt you to enter the airport it corresponds to.
+It will then create an "output.json" file that you can paste into the data folder to be used as your airport config file.
+This saves you from having to figure out which LED corresponds to each airport and manually entering it into the config file.

+### misc/text_to_airport_file.py

+Running this will convert a text file with one airport identifier on each line to an "output.json" file.
+You can then paste this into the data folder to be used as your airport config file.

+### misc/step_thru_leds.py

+Simple program that illuminates one LED at a time.

 ## Running It At Boot

 To run it at boot, perform the following steps: